TROPICAL RAINFORESTS

 Of even greater concern to conservationists is the construction of logging roads, which open interior forest areas to exploitation by colonists, poachers, oil companies, and gold miners.
 Cheap weapons, abundant wildlife, and soaring cross-border demand for wildlife products mean that poaching is increasingly a problem in Gabon despite new legislation enacted to control the trade.
 Gabon is now a major source of bush meat for urban centers in Central Africa.
 "Pygmies"—short-statured forest people who have a wealth of knowledge about local wildlife—are sometimes hired as hunting guides.

 The Gabonese government knows it will have to stem these activities that are at odds with what it believes holds the most promise for future: eco-tourism.
 With its unmatched wildlife, long coastline with ample sport-fishing potential, and stable political environment, Gabon could become the "Costa Rica" of tropical Africa within a generation.
 The newly established park system is simply the first step in such a development.
-With its oil supplies dwindling, now's the time for Gabon to recognize the value of its ecosystems.
+With its oil supplies dwindling, now is the time for Gabon to recognize the value of its ecosystems.

 Pictures of Gabon